DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 ### 7806 Voltage Regulator

-The **7806 voltage regulator** is used to convert the LiPo battery voltage (higher than 6V) to a stable 6V output.
-The 7806 regulator powers the servo motor, which requires 6V for optimal operation.
+The **7806 voltage regulator** is used to convert the LiPo battery voltage (11.1V) to a stable 6V output.
+This 6V power is supplied to the servo motor, which requires 6V for optimal operation.

-- **Input**: Connected to the LiPo battery output.
+- **Input**: Connected to the 11.1V LiPo battery output.
 - **Output**: Provides 6V for the servo motor.
 - **Grounding**: The 7806 ground pin connects to the shared ground of the entire circuit.

-### Buck Converter (12V to 5V)
+### Buck Converter (11.1V to 5V)

-A **buck converter** steps down the voltage from 12V to 5V to supply stable power to the Raspberry Pi.
+A **buck converter** steps down the 11.1V from the LiPo battery to a stable 5V to supply power to the Raspberry Pi.

-- **Input**: Connected to the 12V LiPo battery configuration.
+- **Input**: Connected to the 11.1V LiPo battery.
 - **Output**: Provides 5V power to the Raspberry Pi.
 - **Grounding**: Connected to the common ground of the circuit.